-By 2022, to inspire and encourage rural communities to improve their health and wellbeing through physical activity.
+To inspire and encourage farmers and those living in rural communities to improve their health and wellbeing through physical activity.